-- The assumed return from gilts has reduced from 1.7% pa to 1.2% pa as a result of the fall in yields on fixed interest gilts, and the assumed rate of RPI inflation has reduced from 3.5% pa to 3.3% pa reflecting lower market expectations of RPI inflation - The mortality assumption has been updated to the most recently available mortality tables (the "S3" base tables with a Scheme specific adjustment of 75% for men and women) and future projections (the "CMI 2018" future projection tables with a smoothing factor of S=7, an initial improvements parameter of A=0.5% and a long-term rate of improvement of 1.5% pa for males / 1.25% for females).
+- The assumed return from gilts has reduced from 1.7% pa to 1.2% pa as a result of the fall in yields on fixed interest gilts, and the assumed rate of RPI inflation has reduced from 3.5% pa to 3.2% pa reflecting lower market expectations of RPI inflation. - The mortality assumption has been updated to the most recently available mortality tables (the "S3" base tables with a Scheme specific adjustment of 95% for men and women) and future projections (the "CMI 2018" future projection tables with a smoothing factor of S=7, an initial improvements parameter of A=0.5% and a long-term rate of improvement of 1.5% pa for males / 1.25% for females). - Assumed commutation terms have been updated such that at retirement it is assumed members commute for cash on terms 10% higher than the factors in force at the valuation date.

-- Assumed commutation terms have been updated such that at retirement it is assumed members commute for cash on terms 10% higher than the factors in force at the valuation date. - The assumed cost of buying out the remaining benefits with an insurer in 2030 (in excess of the value measured using a gilts flat discount rate) is £13m (compared to £23m at the last valuation).
+- A provision of 1.0% of total liabilities has been made for the impact of adjusting benefits for any inequalities arising from Guaranteed Minimum Pensions.
+In previous valuations, no such "GMP equalisation" reserve was made. - The assumed cost of buying out the remaining benefits with an insurer in 2030 (in excess of the value measured using a gilts flat discount rate) is £7m (compared to £12m at the last valuation).
 This reflects updated analysis of insurer pricing based on the demographics of the Scheme.